skellis46/slipbox/the many practices of practice research.md

 status-updated: "2022-05-17"
 ---

-# The many practices of practice research
+# _[slide]_ The many practices of practice research

-## Introduction: a life-changing moment
+## _[slide]_ Introduction: a life-changing moment

 It is late 1999 and I am standing in a night club in Melbourne watching a contemporary dance performance.
 A former university teacher of mine comes over and says, "Simon, the University of Melbourne now allows PhD students to create artistic work as part of PhDs".
 That moment changed my life and it is why I am here with you now.

+_[slide: blank]_

 Good evening everyone and thank you for this tremendous honour to talk with you today.
-I bring you greetings, respect and kindness here from the Centre for Dance Research at the University of Coventry in England.
+I bring you greetings, respect and kindness here from the _[slide]_ Centre for Dance Research at the University of Coventry in England.

-My expertise is in dance and choreography, but also in the various research methods collectively known as practice research.
-Practice research goes by other names: artistic research, practice-led research, practice as research, practice-based research.
+My expertise is in dance and choreography, but also in the various research methods collectively known as practice research. _[slide: blank]_ Practice research goes by other names: artistic research, practice-led research, practice as research, practice-based research.
 But they are more or less the same thing, and for the purposes of this conversation their differences and different histories are not important.

 There are good things and bad things about practice research.
 Like any research method it is has limitations and possibilities, positive aspects and negative aspects.
 It is also -- again like all research methods -- partial; partial in the claims that can be made based on its use; partial in how it helps us understand different phenomena.

 This evening I want to argue for the value of practice research, but I want to argue in good faith.
 By that I mean I want to directly address what practice research affords or makes possible, and where it fails.

 I am also aware that my talk is the third of three presentations you have attended about practice research.
 Some of these ideas might be becoming more familiar to you.
 Perhaps with these three different perspectives -- from my colleagues Vida Midgelow on the 12th of May and Rosemary Kate Martin on the 19th May, and me here today -- your understanding of practice research will be developing and clarifying.
-Or perhaps you will see another side of practice research, as if holding a crystal -- an object with many surfaces that looks different depending on which surface you observe.
+Or perhaps you will see another side of practice research, as if holding a _[slide]_ crystal -- an object with many surfaces that looks different depending on which surface you observe.

 I am going to talk for about 40 minutes.
 I am sure that is more than enough time to get into the heart of these ideas, but also it will leave time for questions and conversations at the end.

-## Constructing the methods of an unknown research process
+## _[slide]_ Constructing the methods of an unknown research process

 I begin at _my_ beginning in practice research.
 It was before I had even heard of what was then called practice-led research or practice-based research.